gracefulife/clova-developer-guide/en/CEK/Guides/BuildCustomExtension/Return_Custom_Extension_Response.md

 Each `response.outputSpeech` field indicates the following.

-* *response.outputSpeech.type*: The type of the speech data in SpeechList.
+* `response.outputSpeech.type`: The speech data is a complex sentence (SpeechList).
-* *response.outputSpeech.values[0]*: The speech data is plain text.
+* `response.outputSpeech.values[0]`: The speech data is plain text.
 It is set to speak in Korean, "노래를 불러볼게요".
-* *response.outputSpeech.values[1]*: The speech data is a URL.
-It is set to play a file from the URL entered in the *value* field.
+* `response.outputSpeech.values[1]`: The speech data is a URL.
+It is set to play a file from the URL in the `value` field.

 <div class="note">
   <p><strong>Note!</strong></p>
   <p>In addition to simple or complex sentence format, we also support a combined format (SpeechSet) for a client device which does not have a screen or does not provide GUI for displaying detailed information.
 See <a href="/CEK/References/Custom_Extension_Message_Format.md#ResponseMessage">Response message</a> in "Custom extension message" for more details.</p>
 </div>

-To display data on a screen of client device or client app in addition to generating audio output, fill in content in the *response.card* field as follows, using an appropriate [content template](/CIC/References/Content_Templates.md).
+To display data on a screen of client device or client app in addition to generating audio output, fill in content in the `response.card` field as follows, using an appropriate [content template](/CIC/References/Content_Templates.md).

 {% raw %}
 ```json